codestag/stag-envato-updater/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

- A small plugin to keep your ThemeForest themes up to date.
+A simple plugin to keep your ThemeForest themes up to date.

 == Description ==